npflueger/npflueger.github.io/_teaching/252-22spring.md

 * [PSet 7](psets/pset7.pdf).
 Due Wednesday 4/13.
 * [PSet 8](psets/pset8.pdf).
 Due Wednesday 4/20.
 * [PSet 9](psets/pset9.pdf).
 Due Wednesday 4/27.
+* [PSet 10, part 1](psets/pset10pt1.pdf).
+This includes only questions about midterm 2 content.
+The rest of the problem set will be posted later, and due on the last day of class, Friday 5/13.
 <!--psets-->

 ### Exams